-The family of Chelmsford woman who died a day after thyroid surgery at Brockton Hospital was awarded $14.5 million by Middlesex County, Massachusetts jury in a medical malpractice case this week after five hours of deliberation.
+The family of a Chelmsford woman who died a day after thyroid surgery at Brockton Hospital was awarded $14.5 million by Middlesex County, Massachusetts jury in a medical malpractice case this week after five hours of deliberation.
 Under a favorable provision of Massachusetts law, the award included more than $5 million in interest.

 Plaintiff’s decedent was a 30-year-old woman who went to the doctor because of a lump on her thyroid gland.
 Her surgeons did a biopsy on the benign lump, but in recovery, someone noticed that her abdomen was swollen and her stomach and legs had turned blue.
-She apparently developed abdominal compartment syndrome from the air that had gotten into her stomach.
+She developed abdominal compartment syndrome from the air that had gotten into her stomach.

 Compartment syndrome occurs when a fixed compartment, delineated by myofascial layers and/or bone, is subject to increasing pressure, leading to vascular compromise and ischemia.
 So you see this medical condition when the pressure in a muscle compartment becomes too high.
 This results resulting in decreased blood supply to the muscle tissue.
 This can cause pain, numbness, tingling, and even ischemia, necrosis, and paralysis.

 Some people think you need a broken bone to have compartmental syndrome.
 You don’t.
-When you after an accident and there is great pain that is not proportional to what you would expect, that is a sign you need to dig further to look for compartmental syndrome.
+When after an accident and there is great pain that is not proportional to what you would expect, that is a sign you need to dig further to look for compartmental syndrome.